jake-w-liu/PlotlyGeometries.jl/README.md

 ## Learn by Examples

-Please refer to the eexamples to get familiar with some basic usages:
+Please refer to the examples to get familiar with some basic usages:

 - `ex_basics.jl`: Some basic geometry creation/transformation stuff.
 - `ex_polygons.jl`: Use polygons to build geometries.